If your water heaters are leaking here is what to do. Water Heater Pros in Sacramento shares tips and valuable information.

 Turn Off the Water Supply

 For leaks that are obvious and significant, turn off the water supply at the cold water shut-off valve.
 Most water heaters will have the valve located at the top of the unit.
-The cold water shut-off valve will either have a handle (ball valve), or a gate valve.
+The cold water shut-off valve will either have a 1/4-turn handle (ball valve), or a screw handle (gate valve).
 DO NOT close the valve if you can not reach it safely without coming in contact with water.
 Larger leaks that disable you from reaching the shut-off valve safely will require you to locate your main water shut-off valve to your home.
 You may need to turn this back on later though if you have difficulty locating the leak.
 Shutting off the water to your entire home should stop the leak entirely or at least slow it down.

 Determine the Location of the Leak